zamronypj/llhttp-pas/README.md

 ## What is this
 This is [Free Pascal](https://www.freepascal.org) header translation for [llhttp](https://llhttp.org) library.

-It is currently work in progress and not fully tested.

 ## Building llhttp

 Clone [llhtp git repository](https://github.com/nodejs/llhttp).
 Make sure you have Clang, Node.js and NPM installed in your system.
 These are requirements for building llhttp, not llhttp-pas.